fmerg/pymerkle/docs/source/tree-object.rst

         f.write(tree.__repr__())

-Similarly, feeding the tree into the builtin `print()` Python-function displays it in a terminal friendly way, similar to the output of the `tree` command of Unix based platforms:
+Similarly, feeding the tree into the `print()` Python-function displays it in a terminal friendly way, similar to the output of the ``tree`` command of Unix based platforms:

 .. code-block:: python